RAKWireless/RUI3-Best-Practice/RAK11160-MQTT-Gateway/README.md

 For testing, a WisBlock Kit 4 flashed with the [RAK4631-Kit-4-RAK1906](https://github.com/beegee-tokyo/RAK4631-Kit-4-RAK1906) or [RUI3-WisBlock-Kit-4](https://github.com/RAKWireless/RUI3-Best-Practice/tree/main/RUI3-WisBlock-Kit-4) example application is used as the sensor node, but any other sensor node that is sending its sensor data in Cayenne LPP format will work as well (But might require changes in the [data parser](./parse.cpp)).

+_**INFO**_
+This example uses a simple username & password authentification for the MQTT broker.
+For a authentification with certifications please check the [Espressif ESP-AT User Guide ==> MQTT AT Examples for Cloud](https://docs.espressif.com/projects/esp-at/en/latest/esp32/AT_Command_Examples/mqtt-at-examples-for-cloud.html)

 ## Hardware

 ### Gateway